Hello there!!

 Glad to see you here.
 I am a researcher in the school of evolutionary thinking.
 My research interest spans molecular evolution, population genomics, and host-Wolbachia interaction.
 I employ laboratory experiments and high-throughput genomic information to gain insights into trait evolution in insect taxa and decipher the intriguing ecology of Wolbachia-mediated reproductive parasitism in insect hosts.
 Using comparative genomics, I investigate the ways populations respond to their environment, and how distinct ecological events such as bottleneck, migration, and drift influence population resilience.

 Currently, I work as a Faculty Fellow at CSIR-CCMB, where I lead a DST-INSPIRE funded project to unravel the effect of historical bottleneck on contemporary population structure in the biocontrol species Zygogramma bicolorata.
-The project is relevant to decipher potential strategies to improve the ecological resilience of the biocontrol agent, in particular,and of bottlenecked population, in general.
+The project is relevant to decipher potential strategies to improve the ecological resilience of bottleneck population in general and that of the biocontrol agent, in particular.

-Previously, I spent a year and a half at IISERBPR exploring different research questions in the same biocontrol species, for instance, its reproductive biology, chemical ecology, and community-level interaction.
-Besides, during my PhD dissertation period at IISERTVM, I worked with different lepidopteran taxa to understand their evolutionary histories in relation to past ecological events under the frameworks of molecular phylogenetics and phylogeography.
+Previously, I have spent a year and half at IISER-BPR exploring different research questions in the same biocontrol species; for instance, its reproductive biology, chemical ecology, and community-level interaction.
+Prior to this, during my PhD dissertation at IISER-TVM, I worked with different lepidopteran taxa to understand their evolutionary histories in relation to past ecological events under the frameworks of molecular phylogenetics and phylogeography.

 Lacones image